thomamn/java-data-modelling/README.md

 Push your repo once you have completed the activities and create a Pull Request as normal.

-## Core Exercise - Hotel Booking System
+## Core Exercise - Restaurant Booking System

 #### Epic